BRAISED KID (capretto) in a simple marinade of red wine, extra virgin olive oil and herbs

 Brown the meat, a little at a time.
 Do not overcrowd the meat.
 Remove the meat and set aside.

-Add the marinade, fresh herbs, seasoning and flavourings.
-Add some stock during the cooking process as the meat dries out.
+Cover and simmer gently over low heat, adding stock as needed to keep the meat moist.
 I added about 1 cup of stock.
 It is always easy to evaporate excess liquid at the end of cooking rather than cooking meat in too little liquid.
+Cook until the meat is tender and the sauce is rich and flavorful — about 2 hours.

 The meat I cooked must have been quite tender because it cooked in two hours.